 Pinnacle Grill is a reservations-only steakhouse and seafood restaurant (at surcharge PP) open for lunch and dinner, with fine wines menu.
 Dining here is free for guests under 12, and at 1/2 adult charge for teenagers.
 Via partnership with the “Le Cirque” (gourmet NYC French restaurant), once per Nieuw Statendam cruise, the Pinnacle Grill transforms into “An Evening at le Cirque” – specialty restaurant with higher surcharge PP, wine list charge, and “Le Cirque” dinner menu.
 Exclusively to Eurodam and Nieuw Statendam, Holland America offers the “De Librije” dinner experience via partnership with Jonnie Boer.
 De Librije (located in the library building of a former Dominican abbey in Zwolle, Netherlands) is a 3-starred Michelin restaurant (since 2004).

 Next to Pinnacle Grill is Rudi's Sel de Mer (54-seat French cuisine/seafood brasserie) restaurant – dinner-only, at surcharge PP. Reservations are required.
 Depending on the cruise itinerary ports, ship’s chefs go ashore to purchase from local markets fresh seafood for the daily “catch of the day” specials in the menu.
 Waiters are dressed traditionally, and there is a trolley that showcases the fresh fish.
-Rudi’s Sel De Mer features curving shape and walnut wood-made, accordion-like column structure.
-The back wall is decorated with porcelain plates, all of which decorated with Chef Rudi’s Food Faces culinary pop art (via partnership with Bernardaud - French porcelain masters).
+Rudi’s Sel De Mer features a curving shape and walnut wood-made, accordion-like column structure.
+The back wall is decorated with porcelain plates, all of which are decorated with Chef Rudi’s Food Faces culinary pop art (via partnership with Bernardaud - French porcelain masters).
 Food plates are arranged from classic ingredients (caviar, fruits, root vegetables, peppers, etc).
 In January 2018, Holland America Line released the coffee table book "Food Faces" - available for purchase on the ship.
 Signature dishes in the a la carte menu include Rudi’s Seafood Tower, Fruits de Mer, Broiled Lobster Tail, Whole Dover Sole Meuniere, Clams au Beurre, Duck Cassoulet, Steak Tartare, Steak Frites, Souffle au Fromage, Salt Crust Baked Branzino.
 Signature desserts include Rudi’s Face to Face Chocolate, Rudi’s Souffle, Crepes Suzette, Profiteroles with Hot Chocolate Sauce, Apple Tarte Tatin, Artisanal French Cheese Plate.